Home • Portraits • Landscapes • Flowers • Still Life

-Don't tell the Photoshop sales and training community, but the more digital "corrections" we make to an image, the more artificial it tends to get.
-If you admire a more manufactured and glamorous look, you might want to skip over this article.
-Our goal here, is to reveal the natural beauty you already captured on film, with minimal distortion.
+Don’t tell the Photoshop sales and training community, but the more digital “corrections” we make to an image, the more artificial it tends to look.
+If you are working towards a more manufactured and glamorous look, you might want to skip over this article.
+Our goal here, is to reveal the natural beauty we have already captured on film.

 The Sample Image